Skip to content

 #1 and #2 are common structured approaches to learning, whereas #3 is a relatively novel interpretation of spaced repetition.
 But at a more meta level, the unexpected takeaway is the vast majority of people likely haven’t updated their mental model for learning in decades.
 (Stop and think for a moment on the last time you did this.)

 Learning to learn is extremely high leverage.
-40 hours at 25% efficiency does is the same as 12.5 hours at 80% efficiency.
+40 hours at 25% efficiency is the same as 12.5 hours at 80% efficiency.
 And it turns out that being productively honest is one of the most effective and kindest things you can do for yourself.